Lessons From Legends On How To Hit It Big On Stocks

-By the time I gradated from college, I thought I knew a lot.
+By the time I graduated from college, I thought I knew a lot.
 In reality, it took another 10 years of training and real-world experience before I really started to know what I was doing.

-Looking at the stuff I see on the Internet and written in newsletters, I can tell you one thing for sure — most of the what you read is just as likely to hurt you as help.
+Looking at the stuff I see on the Internet and written in newsletters, I can tell you one thing for sure — most of the stuff you read is just as likely to hurt you as help.
 It’s very clear that most “analysts” have no idea what they are doing.
 They cite P/E ratios and regurgitate press clippings with no real analysis.
 This is because most “analysts” don’t have the necessary training.

 This is why you should always do a background check.
 Many aspects of my background are posted here.
 But don’t stop there.
 Google me.
 Learn more about who I am before listening to a word I say.
 Your fortune is on the line.

 Lesson 3: Stock Investment Cycles